Kickstart your investment

-For claiming funds, a request has to be raised to The Employees’ Provident Fund Organisation (EPFO) to withdraw from your PF account.
+A request has to be raised through The Employees’ Provident Fund Organisation (EPFO) to withdraw from your PF account.
 The EPFO is a statutory body under the Ministry of Labour and Employment.
-Upon requesting for PPF withdrawal, there is a possibility that you may not get to know the status of your requisition.
-To address this problem the EPFO has launched an online process to know the status of your requisition.
+After placing a request for PF withdrawal, you may not know the status of your request.
+To address this problem, the EPFO has launched an online process to see the status of your requisition.
 To check the status of your claim status, you should have the following information handy:

 To know the status of your claim the following information should be available to you: